newbienewbie/InDirectLine/Itminus.InDirectLine.integrationSample/README.md

 	```

 # To try this sample
-- In a terminal, navigate to `Itminus.InDirectLine.integrationSample`
+- In a terminal, navigate to `Itminus.InDirectLine.IntegrationSample`
     ```bash
     # change into project folder
-	cd Itminus.InDirectLine.integrationSample
+	cd Itminus.InDirectLine.IntegrationSample
     ```
 - Run the bot from a terminal or from Visual Studio, choose option A or B.